mannion-lab/ss_timing_dem/README.txt

-This contains the demographic information for the Mannion & Whitford schizotypy study.
+This contains the demographic information for the Mannion, Donkin, & Whitford schizotypy study.

 'ss_timing_details.xlsx' is the data recorded by the RA.
 The O-LIFE scores noted here are rough estimates only and were not those used in the final analysis.